onosproject/onos-config/docs/gnmi.md

 [gnmi_cli tool examples](https://github.com/onosproject/onos-config/tree/master/gnmi_cli).

 ### gnmi_cli utility through onos-cli
-> On a deployed cluster the onos-cli pod has a gNMI client that can be used to
+> On a deployed cluster the onos-cli pod has this gNMI client installed.
-> format and send gNMI messages.

 You can run the following command to get in to the **onos-cli** pod and then run gnmi_cli from there: